 The Equality Act (2010) is the primary anti-discrimination legislation placing a duty upon UK employers to make ‘reasonable adjustments’ to the physical environment and to practices, where disabled employees would be placed at ‘substantial disadvantage’ in the workplace.
 In addition to these workplace adjustments, the UK Department of Work and Pensions has a funding stream (Access to Work) to provide grants for personalised assistance (Department for Work and Pensions 2020).
 While the opportunity to apply for a grant has existed since 1994, the scheme has been described as the ‘government’s best kept secret’ (Sacre 2011:14).
 The scheme funds a range of support, including equipment and/or support from a personal assistant.
 This role has a range of titles including ‘(employment) support worker’, ‘access worker’ or, as used throughout this article, ‘workplace personal assistant’ (WPA).

 Regulations and arrangements for workplace personal assistance vary between countries.
-The Americans with Disabilities Act requirement for employers to make ‘reasonable accommodation’ only covers support with job-related tasks, not personal care tasks within the workplace, such as eating or using the bathroom (Dowler, Solovieva and Walls (2011).
-Funding is complex, employees needing assistance with personal care tasks at work likely to be responsible for funding this themselves (Turner 2003).
+The Americans with Disabilities Act requirement for employers to make ‘reasonable accommodation’ only covers support with job-related tasks, not personal care tasks within the workplace, such as eating or using the bathroom (Dowler, Solovieva and Walls, 2011).
+Funding is complex, employees needing assistance with personal care tasks at work are likely to be responsible for funding this themselves (Turner 2003).
 In Norway however, the Norwegian Labour and Welfare Administration’s functional assistance scheme covers support with both job-related tasks and personal care (Norwegian Labour and Welfare Administration, 2021).

 Personal assistance has the potential to open up the workplace for disabled people, however limited research attention has been paid to disabled people’s experience of using workplace personal assistance or that of people working in the WPA role.
 This article draws on empirical data on the experiences of disabled people, their line managers and WPAs to articulate the dynamics of these relationships and explores how an understanding of the WPA role, and complexities of managing the role within organisational contexts, can help open up the workplace for disabled people who require personal assistance at work.